pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 2. Permanent identifiers
 Ensure articles may continue to be found even when URLs change.
 The most common form of permanent identifier is the Digital Object Identifier [DOI](https://dx.doi.org/), but there may be others in use for a journal.
-OJS can generate DOIs as part of the metadata and allows deposit of those DOIs directly to CrossRef (you must be a member of CrossRef to register DOIs):
+OJS can generate DOIs as part of the metadata and allows deposit of those DOIs directly to Crossref (you must be a member of Crossref to register DOIs):
-Tools > Import/Export > CrossRef XML Export Plugin
+Tools > Import/Export > Crossref XML Export Plugin
     See [Crossref | OJS Manual](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/) for more details.

 3. Metadata supply to the DOAJ